telerik/fiddler-everywhere-docs/introduction.md

 ### System Traffic Capturing

-Fiddler Everywhere inspects and logs all HTTP(S), WebSocket, and gRPC traffic between your computer and the Internet and enables you to capture traffic from virtually any application that supports a system proxy.
+Fiddler Everywhere inspects and logs all HTTP(S), WebSocket, Server-Sent Events, and gRPC traffic between your computer and the Internet and enables you to capture traffic from virtually any application that supports a system proxy.
 [Read more about capturing HTTP(S) traffic with Fiddler Everywhere...]({% slug capture-system-traffic %})

 ### Independent Browser Capturing